samuelim01/tp/docs/UserGuide.md

 - `vendor add n/John Doe p/91234567 e/johndflowers@email.com a/123 Flower Lane t/florist t/photographer`

 Expected behaviour upon success:
-- Adds a vendor to the vendor list
+- Adds a vendor to the vendor list.
-- Displays the vendor that has been added
+- Displays the vendor that has been added.

 Expected behaviour upon failure:
-- No name: Displays error message "Please specify the vendor’s name using the format n/name."
+- No name: Displays error message "Please specify the vendor’s name using the format n/name"
-- Phone number format invalid: Displays error message “Please specify the vendor’s phone number with only numbers with no spaces or special characters”.
+- Phone number format invalid: Displays error message “Please specify the vendor’s phone number with only numbers with no spaces or special characters”

 <span style="font-size: 0.4em;">[Back to Top](#wedlog-user-guide)</span>
 --------------------------------------------------------------------------------------------------------------------